Cash Flow Hedging in Volatile Markets

 Nobody can predict with certainty where the market is heading.
 Today may not look like the best time to lock into EUR revenue hedges, but what if you shutter the hedge program doors completely and EUR goes well below parity?
 It may be time to add flexibility to hedge targets based on quantitative analysis, but overreactions could derail a hedge program and lead to poor long-term decisions.Treasury can steer discussions back to objectives and reduce the emotional or knee jerk reactions that senior management may have in volatile markets.
 Proactively prepare analysis to support ideas that prudently adjust to market conditions.
 This prevents the c-suite from making short sighted decisions based entirely on “taking a view” on the markets.
 In lieu of analysis and thought leadership from Treasury, temporary emotions from the top will completely hijack the program.

-Kyriba’s FX Advisory team helps multi-national companies optimize hedge programs and evaluate FX risk holistically to complement a full end to end FX Risk Management solution.
+Kyriba’s FX Advisory team helps multi-national companies optimize their cash flow hedging programs and evaluate FX risk holistically to complement a full end to end FX Risk Management solution.
 Reach out today to our FX Advisory team to learn more.
-Also, visit https://www.kyriba.com/products/risk-management/ to view more on our FX Risk Products or schedule a demo with the team.
+Also, visit Kyriba Risk Management product page or FX Risk Management Solution page or schedule a demo with the team.